-You had a tumor in your ear because the doctors were a bit rubbish and never picked up on it.
+You had a tumour in your ear because the doctors were a bit rubbish and never picked up on it.

 And I always thought I was the one inflicted with fixable issues.
 Terrible eyesight.
 Terrible skin.
 Terrible teeth.
 This was all justifiable to me because at least you never had these things on top of everything else.
 Because I can actually express a bit more clearly when I’m in pain.
 I can understand my ailments.

-Why is there string on my skin?
+Why is there string in my skin?
 I imagined you thinking, so you pulled it all loose.

 Then my mum went to see the junior doctor on call, as a last desperate resort.
-And he ingeniously told her that the only thing to do was to keep your hands sanitized so as to stop any infections from entering until the wound, eventually, healed itself.
+He ingeniously told her that the only thing to do was to keep your hands sanitised so as to stop any infections from entering until the wound, eventually, healed itself.